OfficeForProductSafetyAndStandards/omniauth-govuk-one-login/README.md

       private_key: OpenSSL::PKey::RSA.new(ENV["GOVUK_ONE_LOGIN_PRIVATE_KEY"]), # the private key you generated above in PEM format
       redirect_uri: ENV["GOVUK_ONE_LOGIN_REDIRECT_URI"], # if this is a relative URI, the requesting domain will be used
       # these are optional - shown here with their default values if omitted
+      private_key_kid: "", # the key ID of the private key being used - if using a JWKS endpoint, this must be set for authorization to work
       scope: "openid,email", # comma-separated; must include at least `openid` and `email`
       ui_locales: "en", # comma-separated; can also include `cy` for Welsh UI
       vtr: ["Cl.Cm"], # array with one element; dot-separated; can also include identity vectors such as `P2` (eg. `Cl.Cm.P2`)